jmarndt/fastapi_template/README.md

 ```

 ### API Name
-There is a variable `API_NAME` that is derived from the project directory name (see `dependencies.py`).
-For example, if you simply clone this repo and run it, the name will be `fastapi_template`.
-This is important to note since by default the API base route will be this variable.
-The directory name is also used in the `create_systemd_service.py` when creating a service.
+There is a variable `API_NAME`.
+This is important to note since by default the API base route will be based on this variable and is also used in the `create_systemd_service.py` when creating a service.

 ## Running
 Simply run the `run_api.py` script to start the API in dev mode: